Bhanditz/labs-preview/_posts/blog/2015-05-22-whos-using-what-Sebastian-Hierl.md

 ### What are you currently developing?

 We are currently working with the Koha community and with [EBSCO](https://www.ebscohost.com/) on replacing the current Zebra search engine in Koha with [ElasticSearch](https://www.elastic.co/products/elasticsearch).
 The community, under the leadership of [ByWater Solutions](http://bywatersolutions.com/), aims at providing ElasticSearch as an alternate search engine, thus offering a choice to all Koha libraries between Zebra and ElasticSearch.
+(Read more about the collaboration [here](https://www.ebsco.com/news-center/press-releases/koha-receives-massive-support-from-ebsco-for-enhancements).)

 ### What would you like to see developed?